 As your parents get older, you may need to care for them.
 If your parents are healthy and active, now is a great time to sit down with them and have some important conversations about this.
 For example, if you were suddenly put in charge of making decisions for them, would you know who to contact?
 Their doctors, lawyers, financial advisors — these are all good names to keep handy.

 What about their insurance policies, bills and other important papers, such as a will or health care directive?
-If your parents come to you someday for help, you’ll want to have this information on file.
+If your parents need your help someday, you’ll want to have this information on file.

 If there is a possibility you or your spouse will have to leave the workforce to care for an aging parent, make sure you factor that into your retirement planning.
-You’ll also want to plan for any financial assistance they need: One study conducted by Edward Jones and Age Wave shows that 42% of American adults (PDF) with living parents worry that their parents will become financially dependent on them.
+You’ll also want to plan for any financial assistance they may need.

 The bottom line